The Complexity of Sequential Prediction in Dynamical Systems: Preliminaries

 The branching factor of a path $\sigma \in \{-1, 1\}^d$ captures the distinctness of states labeling the two children of internal nodes in this path.
 In particular, it counts the number of nodes in the path whose two children are labeled by distinct states.
 The branching factor of a trajectory tree is just the smallest branching factor across all paths.
 Using the notion of shattering and Definition \ref{def:branfact}, we define a new complexity measure, termed the Evolution complexity, of a function class $\mathcal{F}$.

 \begin{definition}[Evolution complexity]

 Let $\mathcal{S}(\mathcal{F}, d)$ be the set of all trajectory trees of depth $d\in \mathbb{N}$ shattered by $\mathcal{F}$.
-Then, the \emph{Evolution complexity} of $\mathcal{F}$ at depth $d$ is defined as $\emph{\texttt{C}}_d(\Fcal) := \sup_{\Tcal \in \Scal(\Fcal, d)} \emph{\texttt{B}}(\Tcal).$ \end{definition}
+Then, the \emph{Evolution complexity} of $\mathcal{F}$ at depth $d$ is defined as $\operatorname{C}_d(\Fcal) := \sup_{\Tcal \in \Scal(\Fcal, d)} \operatorname{B}(\Tcal).$ \end{definition}

 In Section \ref{sec:realizable}, we show that the Evolution complexity exactly (up to a factor of $2$) captures the minimax expected mistakes in the realizable setting.
+We provide some examples of classes $\Fcal$ and their evolution complexities in Theorem \ref{thm:linsys}.
 We note that there is an existing notion of complexity for dynamical systems, termed topological entropy, that quantifies the complexity of a particular evolution function $f \in \mathcal{F}$ \citep{adler1965topological}.
 However, topological entropy does not characterize learnability as $\mathcal{F} = \{f\}$ is trivially learnable when $f$ has infinite topological entropy.